 What if I disagree with the amount you ask me to pay?

-If you feel we have not taken account of something important in the financial assessment, phone the Financial Assessment and Benefits team on 01962 845128.
+If you feel we have not taken account of something important in the financial assessment, phone the Customer Financial Management Team on 01962 845556.
 If you feel you have been unfairly charged for any other reason, phone us on 0300 555 1386.

 If you still feel the charge is more than you can afford, you may want to seek independent advice from the Society of Later Life Advisors.
 Phone 0333 2020 454.